Politically Exposed Persons and CBI: Can a PEP Get Approved?

 02 / Enhanced due diligence.
 This is where PEP files diverge from standard files.
 EDD focuses on source of wealth (how you built the stack over your career) and source of funds (where the specific money for this application comes from).
 For a PEP, every significant financial event during and after public service needs to be documented and independently verifiable.
 Salary from office, disclosed assets, post-office consulting income, investment returns, and inheritance all require paper trails.

 03 / Ministerial or governance approval.
 Some programs require explicit sign-off from a minister, a committee, or the head of the agency for PEP files.
-Malta's Citizenship by Merit pathway is the most formalized example; the Community Malta Agency presents the file to the minister responsible for citizenship before naturalization is granted.
+Vanuatu’s Citizenship Commission and El Salvador’s Bitcoin Office both retain final approval authority over PEP-flagged applications, with the underlying screening conducted by their respective compliance bodies.

 The Distinction That Matters